FabioVV/install-zig-linux/README.md

-# install-zig-linux
+# Install zig on linux easily

-A small bashscript for installing the latest Zig compiler on a linux system
+This is a simple bashscript i made for myself for installing Zig on my linux system Tested only on Open-suse Tumbleweed